Warner Bros.’ Tsujihara steps down following scandal

 - Seattle Symphony and Chorale's performance of Bach's 'Mass in B Minor' is gratifyingly good

+In a memo to Warner Bros. staff on Monday obtained by The Associated Press, Tsujihara said he was departing “after lengthy introspection, and discussions with John Stankey over the past week.”

+“It has become clear that my continued leadership could be a distraction and an obstacle to the company’s continued success,” said Tsujihara.
+“The hard work of everyone within our organization is truly admirable, and I won’t let media attention on my past detract from all the great work the team is doing.”
-Tsujihara, who has headed the Burbank, California, studio since 2013, earlier apologized for his actions in a memo to staff.

-“I deeply regret that I have made mistakes in my personal life that have caused pain and embarrassment to the people I love the most,” said Tsujihara.
-“I also deeply regret that these personal actions have caused embarrassment to the company and to all of you.”
+Tsujihara’s attorney, Bert Deixler, said Tsujihara had no further comment.
+Tsujihara, who has headed the Burbank, California, studio since 2013, earlier apologized to Warner Bros. staff for “mistakes in my personal life that have caused pain and embarrassment to the people I love the most.”

 WarnerMedia, the studio’s parent company, said Monday that its investigation into the situation, carried out by a third-party law firm, is continuing.

 Kirk appeared in Warner Bros.’
 “How to Be Single” in 2016 and “Ocean’s 8” in 2018.
 She has denied any inappropriate behavior on the part of Tsujihara or two other executives, Brett Ratner and James Packer, who she communicated with.
-“Mr. Tsujihara never promised me anything,” said Kirk.
+“Mr. Tsujihara never promised me anything,” Kirk said in an earlier statement.

 The scandal unfolded just as Warner Bros. was restructuring on the heels of AT&T’s takeover of WarnerMedia, previously known as Time Warner.
-Tsujihara’s role had just been expanded to include global kids and family entertainment.
+Tsujihara’s role had just been expanded on Feb.
+28 to include global kids and family entertainment.

+Tsujihara, 54, has presided over a largely positive Warner Bros. era with little fanfare.
+A former home video and video game executive at the company, he has leaned heavily on franchise creation, some of which have worked, some of which haven’t.

+After poor marks from fans and critics, the studio’s DC Comics films have recently been retooled and found their footing in hits like “Wonder Woman” and “Aquaman.”
+Other franchises — like “The Lego Movie” and the “Harry Potter” spinoff “Fantastic Beasts and Where to Find Them” — have sputtered in their latest incarnations.
+The studio has also fostered its connection with filmmakers like Christopher Nolan (“Dunkirk”) and Bradley Cooper (whose “A Star Is Born” was Warner Bros.’ top Oscar contender).